Virginia Trusts Lawyer

 A trust is a powerful tool that can be used to protect assets from creditors, to minimize estate taxes, to maintain control over inheritances, and to do so much more.
 A Virginia trusts lawyer can help you to determine if any of your assets should be transferred to trusts or if trusts should be a part of your financial and estate planning.
 For more on how a VA trusts and estates attorney can help, call and schedule a consultation today.
 En Español.

-Can a Virginia Trusts Lawyer Help You?
+Can a NoVa Trusts Lawyer Help You?

 There are many reasons to create a trust.
 A Virginia trusts lawyer can review your current financial situation, your expected future financial goals, and your plans for your estate after your death.
-Based on a careful review of your circumstances, a Virginia trusts lawyer can provide you with advice on whether a trust is right for you.
+Based on a careful review of your circumstances, a NoVa trusts lawyer can provide you with advice on whether a trust is right for you.

 When you create a trust, there is not just one type of trust you could choose.
 You will need to decide if your trust should be revocable or irrevocable.
-You will also need to decide if you prefer to create a living trust that goes into effect when you sign, notarize, and transfer property into it or a testamentary trust that does not go into effect until your death.
+You will also need to decide if you prefer to create a living trust that goes into effect when you sign, notarize and transfer property into it or a testamentary trust that does not go into effect until your death.

 Virginia Laws on Trusts